codec07/pilotsearch_v1/README.md

 ## Steps to Use:

 ### 1. Installation
-Go to your terminal and type: git clone {repo_name}
+Go to your terminal and type:
+1. pip3 install colorama
+2. git clone {repo_name}
 And Done Your are all set

 ### 2. Setting Up API and Gemini